.

 TRANSPORTATION

-Roads may be corrugated, or dirt or gravel, and may be very bumpy and dusty.
+Roads may be corrugated, dirt or gravel, and very bumpy and dusty.
 Thorny brush can lead to tire punctures and/or scratches while driving past.
-Other road hazards in Zambia include fast and reckless drivers, livestock, and wildlife, poor or no lighting, and banditry.
+Other road hazards in Zambia include fast and reckless drivers, livestock and wildlife, poor or no lighting, and banditry.
 Traffic moves on the left side of the road.
-Project vehicles used in the field are game-viewing 4x4 trucks.
+Project vehicles used in the field are game-viewing 4x4 trucks with open, tiered bench seating.
 Volunteers will be exposed to the elements during drives.
-You should therefore bring appropriate clothing including eye protection and warm wind-proof clothing for the mornings when being driven to the start of transects (this clothing can be left in the vehicle when you disembark).
+You should, therefore, bring appropriate clothing, including eye protection (such as sunglasses) and warm, wind-proof clothing for the mornings when being driven to the start of transects (this clothing can be left in the vehicle when you disembark).
 Volunteers are not permitted to drive.
 Volunteers should remain quiet and not move around on the back of the vehicle when potentially dangerous animals are seen while driving.
-Volunteers should only get out of the vehicle when the driver confirms it’s safe to disembark, and make sure both hands are free to use the handrail when stepping into and out of the vehicle as the step is 0.6 meter (2 feet) off the ground.
+Volunteers should only get out of the vehicle when the driver confirms it’s safe to disembark and ensure both hands are free to use the handrail when stepping into and out of the vehicle, as the step is 0.6 meters (2 feet) off the ground.

 HIKING

-Most of the areas where we will be doing walking transects and surveys are relatively flat, but the terrain can be rocky, sandy, thickly vegetated, or muddy.
-Access to the river sandbars for fossil surveys can include some scrambling a few feet up and down the riverbank and will require walking on often very sandy substrates.
-It is important to walk slowly and carefully, and be aware of surroundings at all times, watching for uneven terrain, animal dens, and other holes that may not be immediately visible under grass.
-Teams will walk in single-file or in close proximity behind the guard when deemed necessary.
+Most areas where we will be doing walking transects and surveys are relatively flat, but the terrain can be rocky, sandy, thickly vegetated, or muddy.
+It is important to walk slowly and carefully, be constantly aware of your surroundings, and watch for uneven terrain, animal dens, and other holes that may not be immediately visible under grass.
+Teams will walk in a single file or in close proximity behind the guard when deemed necessary.
 Exhaustion and injuries such as scratches, sprains, and broken bones are possible.
-High quality well-worn in (NOT NEW) hiking boots with ankle support and socks should be worn to avoid blisters and other injuries.
-Appropriate clothing (e.g., Long sturdy trousers that won’t rip easily in vegetation, a hat, etc.) should be worn during fieldwork.
+High-quality, well-worn (NOT NEW) hiking boots with ankle support and socks should be worn to avoid blisters and other injuries.
+Appropriate clothing (e.g., long sturdy trousers that won’t rip easily in vegetation, a hat, etc.) should be worn during fieldwork.

 ANIMALS

-There is a range of large and potentially dangerous animals, including hippos, lions, leopards, spotted hyenas, elephants, buffalo, crocodiles, and a variety of snakes.
+There is a range of large and potentially dangerous animals, including hippos, lions, leopards, spotted hyenas, elephants, buffalo, crocodiles, and various snakes.
 Any wild animal is potentially dangerous if provoked.
 Never approach, antagonize, or tease any animal.
 During research tasks, well-trained and experienced armed field scouts will be in the field with volunteers to reduce the potential risks associated with encountering wild animals.
-After dark at the accommodations, night watchguards will accompany people between buildings, bathrooms, and tents.
+After dark at the accommodations, night watch guards accompany people between buildings, bathrooms, and tents.
 It is of the utmost importance to obey the orders of the scouts and watchguards in the case of an animal encounter.
-When walking in the bush with armed scouts, volunteers should walk in single file and always in the eyesight of the scout.
-They should not linger behind but always keep within a meter or two of the team.
+When walking in the bush with armed scouts, volunteers should walk in a single file and always be within the eyesight of the scout.
+They should not linger behind but always stay within a meter or two of the team.
+During transects near the river, participants should remain more than 10 feet away from the river’s edge, where crocodiles often wait for unwary prey.
 Volunteers will be trained on how to behave in the field and avoid incidents with wildlife.
-The best rule is to keep your eyes open, pay attention, and be aware of your surroundings at all times.
+The best rule is to keep your eyes open, pay attention, and be aware of your surroundings.
 The guards are instructed to avoid close encounters with wildlife, but they can still happen.
-Participants must be able to move quickly if the team gets too close to a buffalo, hippo, or elephant.
-Volunteers should never leave the lodge perimeter on foot nor approach wildlife that may enter the lodge premise at any time.
+Participants must be able to move quickly if the team gets too close to animals like buffalo, hippo, or elephant.
+Volunteers should never leave the lodge perimeter on foot nor approach wildlife that may enter the lodge premises at any time.

 SNAKES

 A range of venomous snakes are present in the area, especially puff adders and spitting cobras.
-Volunteers should stick to paths whenever possible, and must not attempt to pick up, catch, approach, and/or provoke any snakes.
+Volunteers should stick to paths whenever possible and must not attempt to pick up, catch, approach, and/or provoke any snakes.
 Ankle-high, closed-toe hiking boots should be worn for protection while walking transects.
-Training in snakebite prevention and what to do in the event of an incident will be given prior to fieldwork.
-Anti-venom is not held at camp, as most hospitals prefer to treat the symptoms rather than take a risk that the snake has not been identified correctly.
-In the rare event that a team member is bitten, he/she will be immediately taken to the local clinic.
-Additional dangerous Zambian snakes include the Gaboon Adder, Bibron's Stiletto Snake, Banded Water Cobra, Photo Bill Branch, Forest Cobra, Common Boomslang, Southern Twig Snake, and Forest Twig Snake.
+Training in snakebite prevention and what to do in the event of an incident will be given before fieldwork.
+Anti-venom is not held at the camp, as most hospitals prefer to treat the symptoms rather than take the risk that the snake has not been identified correctly.
+In the rare event that a team member is bitten, they will be immediately taken to the local clinic.
+Additional dangerous Zambian snakes include the Gaboon Adder, Bibron's Stiletto Snake, Banded Water Cobra, Forest Cobra, Common Boomslang, Southern Twig Snake, and Forest Twig Snake.

 INSECTS